The exciting convenience experienced in online schools isn’t free from varying challenges.

 If you are interested in learning how to focus on schoolwork, you can’t do without this point.

-Before you start studying, working on your homework, or even attending an online class, it’s best to avoid huge meals.
+Before you start studying, working on your homework, or even attending an online class, it’s best to avoid heavy meals.

 They are responsible for ruining focus and make you feel lazy or even sluggish.